Magnetic excitations in the spin-1/2 triangular-lattice antiferromagnet Cs$_2$CuBr$_4$

-Compared to the $J'/J$ ratio for Cs$_2$CuCl$_4$, $J'/J$ for Cs$_2$CuBr$_4$ is somewhat larger ($J'/J \simeq 0.41$ \cite{CCB_Zvyagin}), that places this compound further away from the decoupled 1D AF chain limit and makes it more frustrated.
-This difference is thought to be related to the 1/3 magnetization plateau and the cascade of field-induced phase transitions \cite{Radu_BEC,Fortune}, observed in Cs$_2$CuBr$_4$.
-The interplane coupling in Cs$_2$CuBr$_4$ is considered to be very weak ($\sim0.05 J$), by analogy with Cs$_2$CuCl$_4$ \cite{CCC-par}.
-At $T_N = 1.4$~K, Cs$_2$CuBr$_4$ undergoes a transition into a helical incommensurate (IC) long-range-ordered state with ordering vector $\textbf{Q}_0=(0,0.575,0)$ \cite{Ono_PRB,Ono_ENS}.
-In spite of intensive theoretical and experimental studies, very little is known about the spin dynamics in Cs$_2$CuBr$_4$.
-Inelastic neutron-scattering studies of Cs$_2$CuBr$_4$ have been reported in Ref. \cite{Ono_INS}; unfortunately, due to the limited spectral resolution many important details of the magnetic excitation spectrum in Cs$_2$CuBr$_4$ appear missing.
-The observation of ESR exchange mode in the fully spin-polarized phase above $H_{sat}\sim 30$ T allowed estimating parameters of the effective spin Hamiltonian \cite{CCB_Zvyagin}.
-Apart of it, ESR revealed a substantial zero-field gap in the magnetic excitations spectrum, $\Delta\sim 10$ K, whose origin has remained unclear.
+Cs$_{2}$CuBr$_{4}$ realizes a distorted triangular lattice with orthorhombic crystal structure, space group $Pnma$, and the room-temperature lattice parameters $a = 10.195$~{\AA}, $b = 7.965$~{\AA}, and $c = 12.936$~{\AA} ($Z=4$) \cite{Morozin}.
+Compared to $J'/J \simeq 0.3$ \cite{CCC-par,CCB_Zvyagin} for Cs$_2$CuCl$_4$, the $J'/J$ ratio for Cs$_2$CuBr$_4$ is somewhat larger, $J'/J \simeq 0.41$ \cite{CCB_Zvyagin}, that places this compound further away from the decoupled AF chain limit and makes it more frustrated.
+This difference is thought to be related to the 1/3 magnetization plateau and the cascade of field-induced phase transitions, observed in Cs$_2$CuBr$_4$ \cite{Radu_BEC,Fortune}.
+In spite of intensive theoretical and experimental efforts, very little is known about the spin dynamics in Cs$_2$CuBr$_4$.
+Inelastic neutron-scattering studies have been reported in Ref. \cite{Ono_INS}; unfortunately, due to the limited spectral resolution many important details of the magnetic excitation spectrum appear missing.
+Nevertheless, ESR experiments on Cs$_2$CuBr$_4$ in the fully spin-polarized phase above $H_{sat}\sim 30$ T \cite{CCB_Zvyagin} detected the exchange mode, allowing to estimate parameters of the effective spin Hamiltonian, $J/k_B = 14.9$ K, $J'/k_B = 6.1$ K (where $J$ and $J'$ are the exchange coupling parameters along the horizontal and zigzag bonds, respectively, see Fig.\ \ref{fig:CCB_FFD_b}, inset).
+Besides, the ESR experiments revealed a substantial zero-field gap, $\Delta\approx 200$ GHz, whose nature has so far remained unclear.
+In this work, we continue high-field ESR studies of Cs$_{2}$CuBr$_{4}$, evidenced by its remarkable spin dynamics.

-In this work, we describe new effects in Cs$_{2}$CuBr$_{4}$, evidenced by its remarkable spin dynamics.
-In particular, it is argued that contrary to the isostructural material Cs$_2$CuCl$_4$ the presence of such a substantial gap cannot be explained in the frame of the quasi-1D AF chain model with the uniform DM interaction \cite{Povarov}, but it is rather the consequence of the 2D geometrical frustration, stabilizing the incommensurate correlated state on the triangular spin lattice.
-The proposed scenario is supported by results of spin-wave-expansion calculations for zero field, indicating good agreement with experimental data.